NEWSLETTERS ~ CURRENT NEWS ~ BUTTERFLY COUNT ~ CHRISTMAS BIRD COUNT ~ NATIVE PLANTS & PRAIRIE ~ VOLUNTEER

 The Bluebird Recovery Program of MN (bbrp.org) is hosting its annual conference in Red Wing, MN at the Red Wing High School.

 Three guest speakers will discuss conservation projects at the MN Zoo, planting to attract birds and what's going on at the National Eagle Center.
 They'll also have a panel of bluebird speakers to talk about how to deal with predators and problems for bluebirds.
 Several exhibitors (including ZVAS) will have booths with bird and environmental information available.
-Find out more and register to attend here: https://bbrp.org/2025-exp Ro-registration/
+Find out more and register to attend here: https://bbrp.org/2025-expo-registration/

 Bird Walk at Root River County Park